 Right.

-People that don't realize we send our troops off to deploy in foreign uh nations, but law enforcement hearing, especially troopers are under a tremendous threat all the time, especially troopers because they work alone.
+People don't realize we send our troops off to deploy in foreign nations, but law enforcement here and especially troopers are under a tremendous threat all the time, especially troopers because they work alone.

-Most of the yeah, most of the time when we go out uh in the evenings we will ride double at times, but during the day and the uh afternoon tours, we're running single.
+Yeah, most of the time when we go out in the evenings, we will ride double at times, but during the day and the afternoon tours, we're running single.

-Yeah, let me ask you this uh real quick just yes or no answer.
+Yeah, let me ask you this real quick, just a yes or no answer.

 Has politics made the job of being a cop more dangerous?

-It I I would say yes, it has made it uh a bit more dangerous in a point where people are skeptical and untrusting, so it's it's had to give us um we we've had to gain the ability to get the public's trust back again because there is a skepticism when dealing with us.
+So it's had to give us, we've had to gain the ability to get the public's trust back again because there is a skepticism when dealing with us.

-So we're we're now working back up the mountain to trust.
+So we're now working back up the mountain to trust.

 That's very well said.